|

 (cd ${.CURDIR} && ${MAKE} $@); \

-before executing any targets, each child process starts with that as its
+any targets, each child process starts with that as its current working

-Variables in make are much like variables in the shell, and, by tradition,
+Variables in make behave much like macros in the C

-The five operators that can be used to assign values to variables are as
+The five operators that assign values to variables are:

 =

 - Assign the value to the variable.
-Any previous value is overridden.
+Any previous value is overwritten.

 +=

-- Append the value to the current value of the variable.
+- Append the value to the current value of the variable, separating them by

 ?=